isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2020-10-05-Second-Reading-Speech-by-2M-Edwin-Tong-on-International-Arbitration-Amendment-Bill.md

 {:start="36"}
 36. And we believe that ultimately, this default mechanism that is set out upfront:

-<br>a.	will save time for parties,
+a.	will save time for parties,

-<br>b.	will increase the overall efficiency of the process, and
+b.	will increase the overall efficiency of the process, and

-<br>c.	will be a further step in continuing to make Singapore an attractive seat for complex international arbitration disputes, including those which include multiple parties.
+c.	will be a further step in continuing to make Singapore an attractive seat for complex international arbitration disputes, including those which include multiple parties.

 **Recognising that an arbitral tribunal and the High Court have the power to enforce obligations of confidentiality in an arbitration**